david-siqi-liu/elements_of_programming_interviews/notes/ch4_primitive_types.md

 - Bit manipulation

   - Instead of treating that number as if it were a single value, they treat it as if it were a string of bits, written in twos-complement binary
-  - Negative numbers are written with a leading one instead of a leading zero
+  - Negative numbers are treated as their 2's complement value

 - Operators